Precision-Agriculture/scarecro/configs/addresses/address_configuration.md

     "handler_function": the function in the processing object that will receive the message for processing as its argument.

-    "send_or_recieve": "send" or "recieve", indicating whether the is the receiving address for a message or the sending addresses for a message
+    "send_or_receive": "send" or "recieve", indicating whether the is the receiving address for a message or the sending addresses for a message

     "carrier": The object that will send or receive the message.